 The Amazfit T-Rex is the company’s first sports watch that’s built for the outside.
-With the guarantee of military-grade sturdiness and big electric battery life, it can monitor activities like path running and open up water swimming.
+The guarantee of military-grade sturdiness and big electric battery life can monitor activities like path running and open up water swimming.
 It’ll monitor those and more for not nearly as expensive it costs to buy a patio watch from famous brands Garmin and Suunto.

 It joins a quickly expanding category of Amazfit watches built by Huami, the Chinese language brand also accountable for building Xiaomi’s Mi Music group fitness trackers.
 Using the T-Rex, the ambition is clear; Huami desires a bit of the outdoor watch action.
 At a sub-$140/£130 price, they have every potential for doing that.

 From its sports activities watch skills, the T-Rex also delivers smartwatch staples, like looking at notifications and turning up watch encounters, to make it beneficial to have on your wrist when you’re not climbing up the medial side of a hill.

 There’s room for an inexpensive outdoor watch, with famous brands like the Garmin Instinct along with Suunto’s durable options still to arrive at a significantly higher price.
 The T-Rex – in writing – gets the features to make it a fairly formidable adventure friend.